kamrankb/FastAP/README.md

-# Exercise 01 - Exception Handling
+# Exercises - Exception Handling
 ## Exception Handling in C++

 - Exceptions are run-time anomalies that a program encounters during its execution.